🛡️ RISK BADGE: 🔴 HIGH (Network Copyleft)

-The Open Software License 3.0 (OSL-3.0) is a strong copyleft license, often compared to the AGPL but with distinct legal mechanisms.
+The Open Software License 3.0 (OSL-3.0) is an OSI-Approved, strong copyleft license, often compared to the AGPL but with distinct legal mechanisms.

 🏛️ The "Business Risk" Matrix